5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 **ConnectDrivers** = `No`

 If it takes a long time (8 seconds or longer) until the BootPicker appears after switching on the computer, this option can be used to shorten the waiting time - especially for notebooks.
-But then you have to live without the boot chime, because the audio driver AudioDxe.efi is not started in this case.
+But then you have to live without the boot chime, because the audio driver `AudioDxe.efi` is not started in this case.

-:warning: **CAUTION**: Before updating macOS via USB flash drive, `ConnectDrivers` needs to be enabled, otherwise you won't see the drive in the bootpicker.
+:warning: **CAUTION**: Before installing macOS from USB flash drive, `ConnectDrivers` needs to be enabled, otherwise you won't see the drive in the bootpicker.

 ### Boot variants (Selection)

-Change the following settings in the config to influence the boot process of OpenCore.
+Change the following settings in the config to influence the boot process.
 There are certainly more options, but these seem to me to be the most common/useful.

 #### Manual selection of the OS without GUI (default)